coders-school/multithreading/module3/04_more-about-promise-future.en.md

 <div style="background-color: #8B3536; padding: 3px 22px;">

-`std::future` can be "get" only once
+`std::future` can be "get" only once.

+`std::future_errc::future_already_retrieved` exception is thrown when it is get multiple times.

 </div> <!-- .element: class="fragment fade-in" -->